xvik/dropwizard-guicey/dropwizard-guicey/src/doc/docs/guide/test/junit5/client.md

 }
 ```

-Default implementation (`DefaultTestClientFactory`) applies timeouts and auto-registers multipart support if `dropwizard-forms` module
+The default implementation (`DefaultTestClientFactory`) applies timeouts and auto-registers multipart support if the `dropwizard-forms` module
-if available in classpath.
+is available in the classpath.

 Custom implementation could be specified directly in the test annotation: